brycewray/hugo-site/content/posts/2023/01/static-mastodon-toots-hugo-tailwind-css-edition.md

 }
 ```

-With all that understood, here's the Hugo [shortcode](https://gohugo.io/content-management/shortcodes/) I call `stoot.html`:
+With all of that understood, here's the Hugo [shortcode](https://gohugo.io/content-management/shortcodes/) I call `stoot.html`:

 ```go-html-template
 {{ $masIns := .Get 0 }}